lsund/chessmovedb/README.md

 sbt run
 ```

-`chessmovedb-fetch` now repeatedly asks for the best game on `lichess.org/tv`,
+`chessmovedb-fetch` now repeatedly asks for the best game on `lichess.org/tv`
-waits until its done and then downloads it.
+(games played in real time) waits until its done and then downloads it.

 ```shell
 git clone https://github.com/lsund/chessmovedb-store